datanav/docs/technical/hubspot-superoffice.rst

 HubSpot Contact to SuperOffice Person
 -------------------------------------
-Before any synchronization can take place, a link between a HubSpot Contact and a SuperOffice Person must be established.

-A new SuperOffice Person will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into SuperOffice.
+Every HubSpot Contact will be synchronized with a SuperOffice Person.

+If a matching SuperOffice Person already exists, the HubSpot Contact will be merged with the existing one.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

 A HubSpot Contact will merge with a SuperOffice Person if one of the following property combinations match: